“…they thought to do me harm” —Nehemiah

 A mark of a godly leader is one so focused on God’s plan that he pays no attention to his critics or enemies.

-This is part 7 in my series on godly leadership.
-You can check out the previous posts here:
+This is Part 7 in my series on godly leadership.
+To read my other posts, please click here.